survivejs/react-book/manuscript/00_introduction.md

 # Introduction

 Frontend development moves forward fast.
 The main purpose of this book is to help you to get up to speed with two emerging tools: [webpack](https://webpack.github.io/) and [React](https://facebook.github.io/react/).
 Combined these tools allow you to build all sorts of web applications swiftly.
-Knowledge of webpack is useful beyond React.
+Knowledge of Webpack is useful beyond React.
 And understanding React will provide you insight that allows you to see alternatives in a different light.

 Webpack solves the fundamental problem of web development, namely bundling.
 It takes in a variety of assets and provides you something you can serve to your client.
 Even though this sounds simple it is in fact a difficult problem.
 Webpack manages it through configuration.
 This makes it daunting to approach but powerful to use.
 This book helps you to get through that initial learning curve.